tech-addict10/Terraform/README.md

 # Terraform
 # Create a Terraform project
+# Use Terraform to provision resources on aws